John Mason (Scottish politician): Position on abortion

+Comments on LGBT issues

-During the debate on same-sex marriage in Scotland, Mason was widely condemned for raising a motion stating that “while some in society approve of same-sex sexual relationships, others do not agree with them” and that no person or organisation should be forced to be involved or to approve of same-sex marriage.
+During the debate on same-sex marriage in Scotland, Mason was widely condemned for raising a motion stating that "while some in society approve of same-sex sexual relationships, others do not agree with them" and that no person or organisation should be forced to be involved or to approve of same-sex marriage.
 In February 2013, he wrote that he did not believe same-sex couples should have sex, on the grounds that, "the Bible is the word of God and its teachings are God’s direction as to how I should live my life.
 The Bible’s teaching is that a follower of Jesus should not have a sexual relationship with someone of the same sex.”
 In 2020 Mason returned to the question of gay sex, informing the Scottish Parliament whilst debating the Hate Crime Bill that the legislation would mean, "[Green party co-leader] Patrick Harvie and I can continue to debate who should or should not have sex with whom...
 That is a sign of a healthy society and a healthy democracy."
 The remark was criticised as "utterly bizarre".